 1. Executive Summary

-PoolFi Protocol is a decentralized savings coordination infrastructure built on Solana.
-Inspired by traditional ROSCA (Rotating Savings and Credit Association) systems—known globally as kutu, arisan, susu, hui, tanda, and chit funds—PoolFi enables communities to form transparent, trust-minimized savings pools using stablecoins on the blockchain.
+PoolFi Protocol is a savings coordination infrastructure built on Solana.
+Inspired by traditional ROSCA (Rotating Savings and Credit Association) systems—known globally as kutu, arisan, susu, hui, tanda, and chit funds—PoolFi enables communities to form transparent savings pools using stablecoins on the blockchain.

-The protocol facilitates recurring contributions, transparent payout queues, collateral protection, and portable on-chain reputation.
+The protocol facilitates recurring contributions, transparent payout queues, collateral protection, and reputation tracking.
+During the MVP phase, reputation is tracked off-chain while maintaining transparency through auditable pool activity records.
+Portable on-chain reputation is planned for a future phase.
 PoolFi does not require a native token to function and is not a lending platform, yield farming protocol, or speculative investment vehicle.

 2. The Problem